apache/spark/docs/integration.rst

 #.
 Restart the Airflow webserver and scheduler, and trigger (or wait for) a new task execution.
 #.
 Verify that logs are showing up for newly executed tasks in the bucket you've defined.

+Azure Data Lake
+''''''''''''''''''

+AzureDataLakeHook communicates via a REST API compatible with WebHDFS.
+Make sure that a Airflow connection of type `azure_data_lake` exists.
+Authorization can be done by supplying a login (=Client ID), password (=Client Secret) and extra fields tenant (Tenant) and account_name (Account Name) (see connection `azure_data_lake_default` for an example).

+- :ref:`AzureDataLakeHook`: Interface with Azure Data Lake.

+.. _AzureDataLakeHook:

+AzureDataLakeHook
+"""""""""

+.. autoclass:: airflow.contrib.hooks.azure_data_lake_hook.AzureDataLakeHook

 .. _AWS: